MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/mobilefirst-server-using-scripts/index.md

 #### Port number limitation
 There is currently an IBM Containers limitation with the port numbers that are available for public domain.
 Therefore, the default port numbers given for the MobileFirst Analytics container and the MobileFirst Server container (9080 for HTTP and 9443 for HTTPS) cannot be altered.
 Containers in a container group must use HTTP port 9080.
 Container groups do not support the use of multiple port numbers or HTTPS requests.

+## Applying MobileFirst Server Fixes
+Interim fixes for the MobileFirst Server on IBM Containers can be obtained from [IBM Fix Central](http://www.ibm.com/support/fixcentral).
+Before you apply an interim fix, back up your existing configuration files.
+The configuration files are located in the **package_root/mfpf-analytics/usr** and **package_root/mfpf-server/usr** folders.

+1. Download the interim fix archive and extract the contents to your existing installation folder, overwriting the existing files.
+2. Restore your backed-up configuration files into the **/mfpf-analytics/usr** and **/mfpf-server/usr** folders, overwriting the newly installed configuration files.

+You can now build and deploy new production-level containers.

+##  Removing a Container from Bluemix
+When you remove a container from Bluemix, you must also remove the image name from the registry.
+Run the following commands to remove a container from Bluemix:

+1. `cf ic ps` (Lists the containers currently running)
+2. `cf ic stop container_id` (Stops the container)
+3. `cf ic rm container_id` (Removes the container)

+Run the following cf ic commands to remove an image name from the Bluemix registry:

+1. `cf ic images` (Lists the images in the registry)
+2. `cf ic rmi image_id` (Removes the image from the registry)

+## Removing the database service configuration from Bluemix
+If you ran the **prepareserverdbs.sh** script during the configuration of the MobileFirst Server image, the configurations and database tables required for MobileFirst Server are created.
+This script also creates the database schema for the container.

+To remove the database service configuration from Bluemix, perform the following procedure using Bluemix dashboard.

+1. From the Bluemix dashboard, select the dashDB service you have used.
+Choose the dashDB service name that you had provided as parameter while running the **prepareserverdbs.sh** script.
+2. Launch the dashDB console to work with the schemas and database objects of the selected dashDB service instance.
+3. Select the schemas related to IBM MobileFirst Server configuration.
+The schema names are ones that you have provided as parameters while running the **prepareserverdbs.sh** script.
+4. Delete each of the schema after carefully inspecting the schema names and the objects under them.
+The database configurations are removed from Bluemix.